f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

 <h4>Chart Settings</h4>

 * Height - Specifies whether charts are a fixed height (Fixed), or can be expanded vertically (Expanding).
 This setting also determines where the 'Stack sub windows' button will place the GUI.
-* Height (pixels) - When 'Height' is 'Fixed', this specifies the height in pixels.
+* Height (pixels) - When 'Height' is 'Fixed', this specifies the height in pixels of each chart.

 <h2>Device Dialog</h2>